apache/apisix-dashboard/docs/en/latest/back-end-tests.md

 For value assertion, we are using the [assert](https://pkg.go.dev/github.com/stretchr/testify@v1.7.0/assert) package by testify.
 It provides lots of easy to use functions for assertion where the first argument is   `*testing.T` object which you can obtain from the used framework for testing.
 For the built-in testing package, each test cases have this as the first argument of the test itself.
 For ginkgo `ginkgo.GinkgoT()` returns the mentioned object.

-If you are creating any test which requires making HTTP calls to any of the following node which involves `manager-api` or `apisix`, after setting up the environment (please refer [Runing E2E Tests Locally](#runing-e2e-tests-locally) for the details), you can use the `HttpTestCase` struct which provides a nice interface to make the calls along with checking the response.
+If you are creating any test which requires making HTTP calls to any of the following node which involves `manager-api` or `apisix`, after setting up the environment (please refer [Running E2E Tests Locally](#running-e2e-tests-locally) for the details), you can use the `HttpTestCase` struct which provides a nice interface to make the calls along with checking the response.
 Here's a brief description of the most used fields of the struct,

 ```go
 type HttpTestCase struct {